keboola/data-loader/README.md

 - A plain sandbox is being created - `KBC_EXPORT_CONFIG` variable needs to be provided.

 ## Usage
-The following environment variables are used for configuration:
+The following environment variables are used for configuration (see .env.template):

 - `KBC_EXPORT_CONFIG` - Serialized JSON configuration of input mapping,
     see [description](https://developers.keboola.com/extend/common-interface/config-file/).